Real Estate Taxes

 If the taxpayer does not redeem the outstanding tax certificates, the certificate holder can apply for a tax deed.
 The certificate holder must hold the tax lien for twenty-two months before they can apply for the tax deed.
 The property owner is notified of the action and if the taxes are still not paid, the property will be auctioned off by the Clerk of the Circuit Court to the highest bidder, in a public sale at the courthouse.
-For additional information about tax deeds call Alexis Beeson at (904) 819-3657 or email her at firstname.lastname@example.org.
+For more information about tax deeds call (904) 819-3657 or email firstname.lastname@example.org.

-For further information on St. Johns County Real Estate Taxes, please call the St. Johns County Tax Collector's Office at (904) 209-2250.
+For more information on St. Johns County Real Estate Taxes, please call the St. Johns County Tax Collector's Office at (904) 209-2250.

 - Millage Rates (pdf)

 - For TPESCROW files, County Held, Individual Held, and Available Certificates, please visit our Data Downloads page.